 She has received fellowships from the No Strings Foundation, the John Simon Guggenheim Memorial Foundation, the National Endowment for the Arts, and the Massachusetts Artists Foundation.

-Sohier's series from the 1980s, "Americans Seen," will be published by Nazraeli Press in 2017, as part of their “NZ Library" editions.
-“Witness to Beauty" will be published by Kehrer Verlag late 2016 in Europe and early 2017 in the USA.
-“At Home With Themselves: Same-Sex Couples in 1980s America," was published in October 2014 by Spotted Books.
-Other monographs include “About Face," published in December of 2012 by Columbia College Chicago Press, and "Perfectible Worlds," published by Photolucida in 2007.
-Other series include “Peaceable Kingdom" and “Almost Grown."
+“Animals,” Sohier’s black and white pictures from the 80s and 90s of people and their companion animals, was recently published by Stanley/Barker.
+“Americans Seen,” a series of environmental portraits from the 1980s, was published in 2017 by Nazraeli Press.
+“Witness to Beauty,” her series about her ex-fashion-model mother, was published in 2017 by Kehrer Verlag.
+“At Home With Themselves: Same-Sex Couples in 1980s America,” was published in October 2014 by Spotted Books.
+Other monographs include “About Face,” published in December of 2012 by Columbia College Chicago Press, and “Perfectible Worlds,” published by Photolucida in 2007.

-Sohier's work is in the collections of the Museum of Modern Art, New York, the Museum of Fine Arts, Houston, the San Francisco Museum of Modern Art, the Cleveland Museum of Art, the Nelson-Atkins Museum of Art, the Portland Art Museum, and the Brooklyn Museum, to name a few.
+Sohier’s work is in the collections of the Museum of Modern Art, New York, the Museum of Fine Arts, Boston, the San Francisco Museum of Modern Art, the Cleveland Museum of Art, the Nelson-Atkins Museum of Art, the Portland Art Museum, the Davis Museum, Wellesley College, and the Brooklyn Museum, to name a few.

-She is represented by Foley Gallery in New York, Carroll and Sons Gallery in Boston, and Joseph Bellows Gallery in San Diego.
+She is represented by Foley Gallery in New York, Robert Klein Gallery in Boston, and Joseph Bellows Gallery in San Diego.